Static friction of liquid marbles: End Matter

 \section{End Matter}

-\textit{Liquid marble preparation ---} To form liquid marbles, we deposit with a micropipet a volume $\Omega$ of water on a bed of lycopodium particles (Sigma Aldrich).
-The droplet is gently rolled until it appears covered with particles.
-The resulting liquid marble is then transferred to a small stainless steel Petri dish with a metal spoon.
-It is then rolled a few times to remove the excess of particles, and placed on the silicon wafer for static friction measurements. \\
+\textit{Appendix A: Liquid marble preparation ---} Liquid marbles are prepared by depositing a water volume $\Omega$ with a micropipette onto a bed of lycopodium particles (Sigma-Aldrich).
+The droplet is gently rolled until fully coated with particles.
+The resulting liquid marble is transferred to a small stainless-steel Petri dish with a superhydrophobic metal spoon, rolled a few times to remove excess particles, and placed on the silicon wafer for static-friction measurements. \\

-\textit{Experimental determination of the surface fraction ---} The surface fraction $\phi_\mathrm{o}$ is determined by direct measurements from side view photographs.
-The liquid surface appears clearer than the particles, which, by taking a threshold of intensity, allows for the estimation of the surface fraction.
-We measured the surface fraction for liquid marbles with volumes $\Omega$ = [2, 5, 7, 10, 30, 50, 100, 200 and 300] $\mu \mathrm{L}$, using four marbles per volume.
-We measured an average surface fraction of 83.0\% with a standard deviation of 1.25\%. \\
+\textit{Appendix B: Experimental determination of the surface fraction ---} The surface fraction $\phi_\mathrm{o}$ is determined directly from side-view photographs.
+The liquid surface appears brighter than the particles, allowing the surface fraction to be estimated by intensity thresholding.
+We measured $\phi_\mathrm{o}$ for liquid marbles with volumes $\Omega = 2, 5, 7, 10, 30, 50, 100, 200,$ and $300~\mu\mathrm{L}$, using four marbles per volume.
+We obtained an average surface fraction of $83.0\%$, with a standard deviation of $1.25\%$. \\

+\textit{Appendix C: Substrate preparation ---} The hydrophilic substrate is a pristine silicon wafer with advancing and receding water contact angles of $23 \pm 2^\circ$ and $12 \pm 2^\circ$, respectively.
+The hydrophobic substrate is a silicon wafer whose surface is activated for $40$ s in a plasma cleaner and then coated by chemical vapor deposition of 1H,1H,2H,2H-perfluorodecyltrichlorosilane (Fluorochem Ltd.).
+The resulting advancing and receding water contact angles are $126 \pm 2^\circ$ and $99 \pm 2^\circ$, respectively.
+The superhydrophobic substrate is obtained by spraying a commercial coating (Glaco Mirror Coat Zero, Soft99) onto a silicon wafer.
+The substrates are dried vertically and, after solvent evaporation, heated on a hot plate at $200^\circ$C for $30$ min.
+This process is repeated three times.
+The resulting coating is a rough layer of hydrophobic silica nanobeads, with advancing and receding water contact angles of $161 \pm 2^\circ$ and $152 \pm 2^\circ$, respectively. \\

+\textit{Appendix D: Departure angle measurement method ---} The substrate is attached to a rotating stage controlled by a micrometer screw for fine adjustment.
+It is tilted at a typical angular speed $\dot\alpha \sim 2\times10^{-3}$ rad/s until the marble starts moving.
+The departure angle is then measured with a digital goniometer (Monotaro, Japan).
+To quantify possible dynamic lubrication effects between grains, we compare the characteristic viscous stress $\eta \dot\alpha$, where $\eta$ is the liquid dynamic viscosity, to the normal stress $\gamma f(\phi)/d$.
+This gives the viscous number~\cite{boyer2011unifying} $J = \eta \dot\alpha d/\gamma f(\phi)$.
+This number diverges below the percolation threshold as the normal force between grains vanishes, $f(\phi) \rightarrow 0$.
+However, over the range of surface fractions explored in our experiments, the minimum value of $f(\phi)$ is about $10^{-2}$.
+Even for this small value, we find $J \approx 10^{-7} \ll 1$, indicating that dynamic effects are negligible. \\